 Any of the following services provided to, or on behalf of a condominium corporation:

-Allows individuals and firms to continue offering condominium management services until they have applied for a licence and the CMRAO Registrar has decided on their application.
-Starting November 1, 2017, individuals and firms will be deemed to hold a licence if they have been practising condominium management sometime between November 1, 2016 and October 31, 2017.
+Allows individuals and companies to continue offering condominium management services until they have applied for a licence and the CMRAO Registrar has decided on their application.
+Starting November 1, 2017, individuals and companies will be deemed to hold a licence if they have been practising condominium management sometime between November 1, 2016 and October 31, 2017.
 Individuals may hold a Deemed Limited Licence or Deemed Transitional General Licence.
-Firms may also hold a Deemed Condominium Management Provider Licence.
+Companies may also hold a Deemed Condominium Management Provider Licence.
 All Deemed Licences will expire on March 30, 2018.
-To continue offering condominium management services beyond that date, individuals and firms must apply for a licence between November 1, 2017 and March 30, 2018.
+To continue offering condominium management services beyond that date, individuals and companies must apply for a licence between November 1, 2017 and March 30, 2018.

 To qualify for a General Licence, individuals must meet certain education requirements.
 Initial requirements are defined under the general regulation and designated by the Minister of Government and Consumer Services.
 This licence is based on the successful completion of four courses developed by the Association of Condominium Managers of Ontario (ACMO):